matheusousaa/react-tictactoe/README.md

-<h1>The ideia of this project is to follow the guide from React Documentation to create a Tic-Tac-Toe game in React.</h1>
+<h1>The ideia of this project is to follow the guide from React Documentation to create a Tic-Tac-Toe game</h1>

 <h3>This project consists in:</h3>
 <li>Lets you play tic-tac-toe;</li>